Retail Design & Signage

 Here are just a very few examples of the numerous retail projects I have taken on.
 Sometimes you are given art and need to resize and rework for various retailers and their product fixtures.
 Often also making image edits and text edits.
 Always in English and in French.

-Other retail clients include Calvin Klein men's underwear and Canadian icon, LeChateau.
+Other retail clients include Calvin Klein Underwear, and LeChateau.

 Clients: Warner Canada